 The principal role of the Human Resources Steering Committee is to assist the EXCO and the REMCO in fulfilling their respective duties with regard to implementing strategic as well as operational human resources initiatives.
 The committee's role is also to approve human resource initiatives and policies to ensure that the Group's requirements from an employee perspective are considered and changes, as necessary, are approved or are submitted for approval to the relevant governance body.
 The committee is the formal sponsor of all material human resources initiatives across the Group in line with the Group's employee value proposition.

-As at the date of this Base Prospectus, the Human Resources Steering Committee has seven members, with the GCEO serving as chair of the committee.
-A quorum of a majority of voting members with the chair or the vice chair present is required to convene a meeting.
+As at the date of this Prospectus, the Human Resources Steering Committee has seven members.